CDCgov/data-exchange-upload/upload-server/readme.md

 This service currently supports local file system, Azure, and AWS as storage backends.
 You can only use one storage backend at a time.
 If the Azure configurations are set, it will be the storage backend regardless.
 If the Azure configurations are not set and the S3 configurations are set, S3 will be the storage backend.
 If neither Azure or S3 configurations are set, local storage will be the storage backend.

-Here are some examples for configuring the different storage backends that this service supports.
-All of the following commands should be run from the `upload-server/` directory.

 #### Local file system

 By default, this service uses the file system of the host machine it is running on as a storage backend.
 Therefore, no environment variables are necessary to set.
 You can change the directory the service will use as the base of the uploads